 I used white baskets for the scarves and rhythm sticks because they don’t fit in the bushel baskets.
 I also think the bags that are made for wine bottles would work well to hold rhythm sticks if you have a place to hang the bag.
 Read more about my music props here.

 I like to put most of my musical instruments in these bushel baskets because they have a handle on them.
 When I pass out the instruments, or when my leader is collecting them at the end of the song, the handle makes it easier to carry the basket around the group.
 These wooden castanets were bought in Target’s Dollar Spot.
 They sell them there every year (I think in the Fall, maybe).

 Alphabet Bean Bags

 These are our letter bean bags.
 We use them for some alphabet activities, but also just for any kind of bean bag song.

 These triangles either came from Target’s Dollar Spot or the Dollar Tree (I’ve seen them in both places.)
 Sometimes it’s not easy to catch the dollar musical instruments at Target and Dollar Tree.
 I missed the triangles for two years.

 Set of handbells

-I got lucky and found these jingle bell bands on clearance at Michaels and bought several.
+I found these jingle bell bands on clearance at Michaels and bought several.
 I’ve also seen them in educational supply catalogs.